|

 The five Peano Axioms are:

-- Zero is not the successor of any natural number.
+Zero is not the successor of any natural integer.

 contains all natural integers.